 Figure 3.18.
 Quantum directions outside our space

-However, light moving in a given direction has only two independent quantum directions, as its axis of movement uses up one dimension.
-Hence light can polarize in two independent ways, called vertical and horizontal, as two independent planes cut its axis of movement.
-The quantum directions of these polarization planes are at right angles to each other, so a filter blocking vertical polarized light doesn’t block horizontal polarized light, and vice-versa.
+Light moving in a given direction however has only two independent ways to vibrate, as its movement axis uses up one dimension.
+Light then can only polarize in two ways, vertical and horizontal, based on the two independent planes that cut its axis of movement.
+The quantum directions of these planes are at right angles to each other, so a filter blocking vertical polarized light doesn’t block horizontal polarized light, and vice-versa.

 Note 1: If physical space has dimensions (X, Y, Z), let quantum space have dimensions (X, Y, Z, Q), where Q is a fourth quantum dimension.
 A point in physical space with three orthogonal planes XY, XZ and YZ through it then has three orthogonal quantum directions outside our space.
 A photon with any polarization plane can vibrate into a quantum direction at right angles to it.